 There is no liquidity facility in effect with respect to the long-term rate bonds to pay the purchase price on the mandatory tender dates.
 Without a liquidity facility dedicated to these bonds, the bond holder is required to put these bonds to Aurora on the mandatory tender date.
-At December 31, 2015, \$67.5 million of the long-term bonds are classified as current due to these requirements.
+At December 31, 2016 and 2015, \$65.0 million and \$67.5 million of the long-term bonds were classified as current due to these requirements, respectively.
 The remainder of the long-term rate bonds were classified as long-term at December 31, 2015.